Skip to content

 Clear communication is the secret to consistent color across vendors.

-When Rubi and Lib designs custom pieces for clients, we match printed proofs to customer swatches during proofing rounds to make sure the finished item fits your palette perfectly.
-If you want sample inspiration, explore customer favorites: Rubi and Lib Customer Favorites.
+When Rubi and Lib designs custom pieces, we match printed proofs to customer swatches during proofing rounds to make sure the finished item fits your palette perfectly.
+If you'd like help, reach out to us to discuss your vision.

 Eco-Conscious Color Choices